yhagio/tutorialedge.net/content/projects/chat-system-in-go-and-react/part-4-handling-multiple-clients.md

 ## Using Channels

-We're going to be working on a system that features a lot of concurrent connections, therefore, it makes sense to use channels to communicate across multiple goroutines in a synchronized manner.
+We're going to be working on a system that features a lot of concurrent connections.
+For each of these concurrent connections, a new `goroutine` is spun up for the duration of that connection.
+This means that we have to worry about communication across these concurrent `goroutines` and ensure that whatever we are doing, is thread-safe.

+This means that, when we are implementing a `Pool` structure further down the line, we'll have to consider either using a `sync.Mutex` to mutually exclude `goroutines` from simultaneously accessing/modifying our data, or we can use `channels`.

+For this project, I think we'll be better off using `channels` and using them to communicate in a safe fashion across these multiple, concurrent `goroutines`.

 > **Note -** If you wish to learn more about channels in Go, you can check out my other article here: [Go Channels Tutorial](/golang/go-channels-tutorial/)

-By employing Channels, we can ensure that we can safely modify certain aspects of our

 ## Client.go

+Let's start off by creating a new file called `Client.go`, this will live within our `pkg/websocket` directory and within it we'll define a `Client` struct which contain the following:

+* **ID** - a uniquely identifiably string for a particular connection
+* **Conn** - a pointer to a `websocket.Conn` object
+* **Pool** - a pointer to the Pool which this client will be part of

+We'll also define a `Read()` method which will constantly listen in for new messages coming through on this `Client`'s websocket connection.

+If there are any messages, it will pass these messages to the Pool's `Broadcast` channel which subsequently broadcasts the received message to every client within the pool.

 ```go
 package websocket